 During spring term, room reservations for the next year may be made.
 If you wish to return to the same room or to change rooms or dormitories, you should make this known to your resident advisor or manager, who will hold over your deposit for you.
-If you do not intend to return to campus housing the next year, you should make arrangements for the refunding of your deposit. a faculty member and his wife.
-The resident advisor's office is centrally located and always accessible for his students.
-The resident hostess is advisor to dormitory social committees, helping them to plan dances, parties and open
+If you do not intend to return to campus housing the next year, you should make arrangements for the refunding of your deposit.
+Living in each dormitory to advise and assist residents are a resident advisor and a resident hostess, usually a faculty member and his wife.
+The resident advisor's office is centrally located and always accessible for his